storyblok/storyblok-react/README.md

 export default App;
 ```

-`StoryblokComponent` here renders all the components dynamically which you loaded before during the initalization inside the `storyblokInit` function.
+`StoryblokComponent` renders the route components dynamically, using the list of components loaded during the initialization inside the `storyblokInit` function.

-This is how you can pass the Bridge options as a third parameter to `useStoryblok` :
+This is how you can pass the Bridge options as a third parameter to `useStoryblok`:

 ```js
 useStoryblok(story.id, {version: 'draft'}, {